jmbalaguer/Ethernet-Switch-Button/README.md

-# Internet switch button
+# Ethernet switch button
-Windows BAT files to enable or disable your internet connection.
+Windows BAT files to enable or disable your Windows ethernet connection.

 I use Windows desktop shortcuts to be able to run them as Administrator and change the associated icons.